-The answer to this is that it is the primary vehicle insurance which covers the vehicle.
+The answer to this is that it is the primary vehicle insurance that covers the vehicle.
 It is not the driver, but there are variables that come with this.
 It can depend on the type of vehicle insurance and if there have been any add-ons to the policy.
 In general, though, the basic insurance that the law requires for vehicle insurance covers the vehicle.

 When an individual looks at their insurance car, they will note that there is specific information on this that pertains to the vehicle.
-It includes the make, model and year of the vehicle as well as the VIN.
+It includes the make, model, and year of the vehicle as well as the VIN.
 If it were just the driver that the insurance was covering, this information would not be necessary.

 Insurance Has to Be Active